-In many states in the United States, buying a home involves a lawyer or notary handling the money transfer between parties.
+In many states, buying a home involves a lawyer or notary handling the money transfer between parties.
 However, in Arizona, all home and other real estate transactions involve escrow.
-As a future Arizona real estate agent, you should know about escrow and how it is involved in the real estate process.
+Escrow begins when the real estate agent signs the contract and sends it over to the escrow company.

 What Is Escrow?